In the aftermath of the winter storm, the University of Hartford will open on Wednesday at 10 a.m. Classes will begin at 10:30 a.m. snow closing guide

 The 2014 Icon Yearbook was shipped in late September and should be arriving in early October to the address that you provided to us on checkout.

-The 2013 ICON Yearbook is scheduled to ship in late September 2013, it should arrive in late October to the address you provided to us upon checkout.
+The 2015 Icon Yearbook is scheduled to ship in late September 2015, it should arrive in late October to your home address.

 We suggest putting your picture in the book of the class you identify the most with.
 Senior Portraits are held one week during the fall semester, however, any portrait taken during that session will be in that year's book.
 For example, if you attend portraits in the Fall of 2013, your portrait will be in the 2014 yearbook.
 Please plan ahead.

 What would your mother want you to wear?
 While you are free to wear whatever you want, you should wear something appropriate and formal.
 It will be in the yearbook forever.

 Please keep in mind that proofs will be sent to your home address, but you can view your proofs digitally with the username and password provided on the receipt provided after your portrait session.

 Contact us and we will send you a new one right away, at no charge.